About our Working Dogs

 We look for pups that show interest in stock from a young age.
 I choose pups with heading instinct, that naturally want to hold their stock together, and will balance to the handler with little help or instruction.
 As dogs progress, they should have enough independence to be able to do practical work for periods of time with little or no command.

-This is a crucial selection criteria for us, but I purposely mentioned it last.
-We run a cattle operation, and the majority of our work is cattle work.
-Our dogs must bite cattle!
-BUT… I look for so many traits in my young dogs before I worry if they will bite or not.
-In my opinion, pups and young dogs that bite too much, especially when working sheep or goats, rarely make the best dogs.
+We run a cattle operation primarily, and the majority of our work is cattle work.
+Our dogs must bite cattle.
 I like a dog that can control stock sensibly, biting only when necessary.
 We do not keep, or breed from dogs that won’t bite cattle.

 The dogs that we choose to breed from are proven working dogs.
 They can work cattle, sheep and goats in a day to day work situation, and ideally, are successful in the trial ring as well.